Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_670_markers Redesign of markers presentation

 * Due to the redesign of *Graphic3d_AspectMarker3d* class the code of custom markers initialization should be updated.
 Notice that you can reuse old markers definition code as *TColStd_HArray1OfByte*; however, *Image_PixMap* is now the preferred way (and supports full-color images on modern hardware).
 * Logics and arguments of methods *AIS_InteractiveContext::Erase()* and *AIS_InteractiveContext::EraseAll()* have been changed.
 Now these methods do not remove resources from *Graphic3d_Structure*; they simply change the visibility flag in it.
-Therefore, the code that deletes and reсomputes resources should be revised.
+Therefore, the code that deletes and re??omputes resources should be revised.
 * *Graphic3d_Group::MarkerSet()* has been removed. *Graphic3d_Group::AddPrimitiveArray()* should be used instead to specify marker(s) array.

 @subsection upgrade_670_views Default views are not created automatically